 Another significant component regarding the liability of property owners in personal injury cases is visitor status.
 A court will hold a property owner responsible if the owner owed the injured party a “duty of care,” and if that duty of care was violated.
 This duty of care is dependent on the relationship between the property owner and the injured party and these relationships can be classified as invitee, licensee, and trespasser.
 An invitee is someone that the landowner has invited to his or her property to conduct business, such as a shopper in a mall.
 A licensee is someone that the property owner has allowed to enter onto his or her property for non commercial purposes, such as a social guest.
 A trespasser is someone who is not directly permitted onto the landowner’s property.
 Contrary to popular belief, a property owner may still be held responsible for injury caused to a trespasser, even though the trespasser has committed the crime.

-Pride Legal Has the Lawyer You Need
+Pride Legal Has the Lawyer to Hep You With Your case

 If you or a loved one has been injured on another person’s property, it is best to contact Pride Legal immediately because landowners, government agencies, corporations, and insurance companies aggressively defend themselves against liability.
 Our trusted Premises Liability and Negligent Security Attorneys in Los Angeles can not only inform you on the legal rights that come into play in these instances, but also help you receive compensation for any resulting injuries.
 Under California law, property owners are responsible for keeping their property free and safe of injuries.
 When owners fail to meet this condition, and accidents occur, then the owner of the property may be held responsible for damages through a liability claim.
 We strongly believe that you should not, under any circumstance, have to suffer alone.
 The attorneys at Pride Legal are experienced at holding property owners accountable for their disregard and negligence.
 When filing these cases for litigation, time also plays a key role in premise liability cases because of regulations on limitation.
 Thus, the faster you call, the faster we can help you fight for your legal rights.